-- 2.4.15 On 5 September 2024 the Scottish Government introduced the Climate Change (Emission Reduction Targets) (Scotland) Bill to the Scottish Parliament.
-The Bill was passed on 5 November 2024 and became an Act on 22 November 2024.
-The Act repeals the annual and interim emissions reduction target framework that was established under the 2009 Act and establishes a carbon budget approach to target setting, with budgets to be set through secondary legislation using the latest advice from the CCC, once available, to replace the concept of statutory annual and interim targets.
-The Act also makes provision for a new Climate Change Plan to be published that reflects the carbon budgets. - 2.4.16 As explained, the Act followed advice from the CCC that Scotland's interim emissions reduction target for 2030 could not be achieved.
-The Act does not change the existing statutory target of Net Zero emissions by 2045.
+2.4.13 The Climate Change (Emission Reduction Targets) (Scotland) Act received Royal Assent on 22 November 2024.
+The Act repealed the annual and interim emissions reduction target framework that was established under the 2009 Act and establishes a carbon budget approach to target setting, with budgets to be set through secondary legislation using the latest advice from the CCC, to replace the concept of statutory annual and interim targets.
+The Act also makes provision for a new Climate Change Plan to be published that reflects the carbon budgets.

+2.4.14 As explained, the Act followed advice from the CCC that Scotland's interim emissions reduction target for 2030 could not be achieved.
+The Act does not change the existing statutory target of net zero emissions by 2045.